isomerpages/nlb-biblioasia/_podcast/Episode 1/Transcript.md

 Yeah.
 It was a big milk company then and he was delivering milk.
 From what I understood, there is this account that one of his friends had written about, in a book about the history of Siglap.
 It's a book in Malay.
 He had mentioned that my grandfather, after the Death Railway, had worked in Bangkok.
 I don't know how true this is.
 I think it was after the war ended or after his Death Railway experience.
 I don't know where this fits in.
 I still am not able to verify this.
 He was driving and doing delivery in Bangkok.
 Perhaps this was after the completion of the Death Railway and he made his way to Bangkok.
 I don't know, everything is so fuzzy.

 Jimmy   <br>
 Part of that is because, one, he didn't talk about it.
 And, two, growing up you never thought this was something important.
-We all grew up with our parents and grandparents...
+We all grew up with our parents and grandparents.
 Sometimes we think we don't want to hear that story again.

 Shirlene  <br>
 Exactly.
 For me, I guess I was just really too young.
 I was in primary school, and it just didn't occur to me to ask.
 I was just like, "Oh yeah, it's a story from my grandfather.
 Incredible that he came back and thank God, my grandmother didn't get married again."
 You know, that kept recurring in my head.
 You don't ask until it's too late.

 Jimmy   <br>
-Looking back...
-You said he was a very forgiving person.
+Looking back, you said he was a very forgiving person.
 What do you remember most about your grandfather?
 What do you admire about him?

 Shirlene  <br>
 He didn't have very much.
 Materially he didn't have very much.
 But he always managed to survive.
-He came back...
+He came back.
 In the '50s and '60s, he was a driver for Dutch Lady Milk.
 And after independence, he got a stall in a school next door, in the secondary school.

 Jimmy  <br>
 What was the name of the school?